tutomiko/nam/README.md

 multi-stage CPU, GPU, disk or network -bound work without every module having to hand-roll its own thread pool, batching logic, and backpressure.

+The contract of nam projects is: the modules must never access each others' files directly, but instead establish a HTTP contract by which they communicate.
+This allows each module to remain independent and for projects to be sharded into separate projects without breaking the application.
+The use of Python and React also ensures a cloud-friendly, modern approach for the application's design.

 ## Project layout

 A nam project is a directory that looks like this: